percona/pdmysql-docs/docs/glossary.md

 A loosely-coupled cluster is the deployment where cluster nodes are independent in processing / applying transactions.
 Data state may not always be consistent in time on all nodes; however, a single node state does not affect the cluster.
 Loosely-coupled clusters use [asynchronous replication](#asyncronous-replication.md) and can be geographically distributed and/or serve as the [disaster recovery](#disaster-recovery) site.

+## Multi-source replication

+A multi-source replication topology requires at least one replica synchronized with at least two sources.
+The transactions can be received in parallel because the replica creates a separate replication channel for each source.

+Multi-source replication allows a single server to back up or consolidate data from multiple servers.
+This type of replication also lets you merge table shards.

 ## Nines of availability

 Nines of availability refer to system availability as a percentage of total system time.